How Much Does A Smith Machine Bar Weigh?

 Option 1: Scale

-First, find a box or sturdy object you can use to hold the bar up off the safety stops at the bottom of the machine.
-Then put a scale on top of the box and let the bar rest on top of it.
-The readout on the scale will indicate the weight of the bar.
+To measure the weight of a bar, first, find a sturdy box or object to hold the bar up off the safety stops located at the bottom of the machine.
+Then, place a scale on top of the box and let the bar rest on it.
+The bar’s weight can be seen on the scale’s readout.

-If you don’t have a box, you could put the scale on the floor, step on the scale while holding the bar, and record the weight.
-Then weigh yourself without the bar and subtract that from the first measurement.
+Alternatively, if you don’t have a box, you can put the scale on the floor, step on it while holding the bar, and note the weight.
+Next, weigh yourself without the bar and subtract that weight from the first measurement to get the bar’s weight.

 When I did this test, the scale showed a weight of 18 lbs.
 Since this is an older analog scale, I also weighed a 20, 30, and 40-lb dumbbell to see if it was calibrated.
 Each one read about 2 lbs low.
 So the bar probably actually weighs 20 lbs.